suchetamahato/PostgreSQL-Project/README.md

 🔎 **Q6: Write query to return the email, first name, last name, & Genre of all Rock Music listeners.
 Return your list ordered alphabetically by email starting with A.**

 I provided two methods to find this information.
-Both methods involved joining multiple tables like "customer," "invoice," "invoiceline," "track," and "genre."
+Both methods involved joining multiple tables like "customer," "invoice," "invoice_line," "track," and "genre."
 They filtered for tracks with the genre name "Rock" and retrieved customer details for those who purchased such tracks.
 The results were ordered alphabetically by email.

 🔎 **Q7: Let's invite the artists who have written the most rock music in our dataset.
 Write a query that returns the Artist name and total track count of the top 10 rock bands.**